Additional actions and features

 Screenshot of Activate Cell in Excel Worksheet action properties dialog.

 It's also possible to insert and delete columns and rows by using the appropriate actions; however, you're required to specify a column or row index.
-In insertion, the row or column will be added before the one that is specified.
+In insertion, the row or column is added before the one that is specified.

 Screenshot of Insert row to Excel worksheet action properties dialog.